KFC-seven/HVN_Net_Select/README.md

 ## Citation
 If you use this code or dataset in your work, please cite the following paper:

+Y. Zhong, F. Xiao and D. Li, "An Adaptive Network Selection Method for Enhancing Physical Layer Security in Heterogeneous Vehicular Networks," in IEEE Transactions on Vehicular Technology, vol. 74, no. 9, pp. 14675-14691, Sept.
+2025, doi: 10.1109/TVT.2025.3564987.

 # Core contributions
 ✅ Hybrid assessment framework: combining fuzzy logic pre-screening, AHP/EWM weighting analysis, and TOPSIS decision-making